Siopao: In other countries

 Siopao was also introduced to Guam (then a part of the Philippines), with the same name.
 From there it has spread further into the Marshall Islands, where it is known as siu pao.

 Similar dishes

 There is a similar dish in Thai cuisine called salapao (ซาลาเปา), which is sometimes made with a sweet filling for a dessert.
 Similar buns have also been introduced in Hawaii where it is called manapua, and in Samoa and the American Samoa, where it is called keke pua'a.

 In popular culture

 There is an urban legend about the snack alleging that cat meat is used in the production of siopao.
-According to historians, this story could have came from a certain sentiment towards the Chinese Filipino community or it was theorized that it could have been a smear campaign by competitors or illegitimate children from a Chinese family which runs a siopao business.
+According to historians, this story could have come from a certain sentiment towards the Chinese Filipino community or it was theorized that it could have been a smear campaign by competitors or illegitimate children from a Chinese family which runs a siopao business.

+In September 2024, during IShowSpeed's visit to the Philippines, the online streamer livestreamed himself dining at a restaurant in Binondo, where he was misled by a local into believing that the siopao he was eating contained cat meat.
+This caused IShowSpeed to panic, only to be reassured afterwards that it was only a joke.